-A clean watertight geometry is a precondition to generate a high-quality computational grid.
+Clean watertight geometry is a precondition to generating a high-quality computational grid.
 Only if your glass is clean and appropriately shaped will you observe the signature foam crown forming in real life and CFD.
 (For the latter you might otherwise end up with a crashing simulation).
 Now I am a lucky chap to hold a tool to do all this in my hands.

 2. The 45 degree angle pour

 The right motion is everything.
 Guinness masters tell us we have to pour in the beer in two steps.
 During the first filling interval you need to start with the glass under the faucet in a 45 degree angle and (for a branded glass) target the harp at roundabout 3/4 of the overall height.